-Delicious and spicy pumpkin biscotti, twice baked and glazed with a sweet drizzle.
-A perfect partner for your coffee or tea.
+Delicious pumpkin spice biscotti, twice baked and glazed with a sweet drizzle.
+A perfect partner for your Fall coffee or tea.

 These pumpkin biscotti are the perfect partner for your Fall coffee or tea and you will surely love these wonderful Fall flavours!

 Here are the simple ingredients you will need for these biscotti ...

 Salt, cinnamon, ginger, nutmeg

 Canned pumpkin puree (not pie filling)